PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 14:36:13
+Last updated: 2024-04-05 14:36:46
-Random Quote: "Everybody else can see Ben, right?"
-"Yeah, and he's a complete d-ckhead." - Allison Hargreeves
+Random Quote: That went surprisingly well.
+You came off like a naive idiot - and naive idiots are not a threat. - Viktor Bryukhanov